Questions? AskAuckland

 Principles and Practices of Social Communication

 Develops students’ skills in communicating effectively and ethically to promote positive social change.
-Students will produce communication relating to real-world social issues, where possible in partnership with an external organisation working to promote social change.
-The course also looks at processes for carrying out stakeholder consultation and audience testing.
+Students will develop a critical understanding of different media and produce communication strategies relating to real-world social issues.
+The course also looks at processes for evaluating the effectiveness of social communication, such as carrying out stakeholder consultation and audience testing.

 Prerequisite: COMMS 212 and 45 points at Stage II in BA or BC courses